Staying Safe Around Street Dogs - UPSC Key Notes & Top 15 MCQs

 Dog chasing bicycle Slow down, stop if needed

-Night roaming dogs Stay alert, avoid dark areas
+Night-roaming dogs Stay alert, avoid dark areas

 Hungry begging dog Do not feed, call NGOs